skishore23/ranger/README.md

 - **`@goal`** – Declarative predicate that certifies completion or explains why you are still blocked.
 - **`Agent`** – Thin runner (`core.engine.Agent`) that keeps applying ready capabilities inside your budget until the goal passes.

 All decorators operate on the same immutable snapshot.
-Ranger enforces fail-fast semantics: missing inputs or conflicting outputs cause immediate validation errors instead of silent fallbacks.

 ### State contracts & provenance